Txyzz/allsky-website-1/README.md

 # allsky-website
 Made By [Thomas Jacquin](https://github.com/thomasjacquin) and modified/commented by [Gabriel Maiworm](https://github.com/thomasjacquin).

+The site is very different from the original now and the code is commented.

 Web interface displaying an image from an allsky camera.

 ## Brief overview